marcosbermejo/itunesapi/README.md

 This separation of concerns enhances scalability and robustness.

-Finally, `app.serializer.ts` file contains the code for transforming from `Album` to `AlbumDTO`.
+Finally, the `app.serializer.ts` file contains the code for transforming from `Album` to `AlbumDTO`.
 Therefore, it can be used from any controller.

 ## Swagger